 The German Way and More website began as a hobby, primarily as an online supplement to the book that was first published in 1997 and updated in 1999.
 The website was intended to offer updates, additional information and photographs that couldn’t be part of the printed book – years before ebooks became a reality.

 The website was literally a one-man operation for a long time.
 At first there was not even any advertising.
 The only income came from book sales via a new online bookstore called “Amazon.”
-The idea was less about money and more about providing a service.
+The idea was less about money and more about providing a service, a philosophy that holds true to this day.

 In recent years the site has undergone expansion and related design changes, thanks to Erik Flippo and his graphic-arts talents.
 (It’s a family operation in some ways.)
 The next big step came in 2008 with the addition of The German Way Expat Blog.
 At first that was also a one-man operation, but soon we added a talented blog team made up of several people who were living the expat life in German-speaking Europe and could share their expertise and experience.
-Currently there are five German Way expat co-bloggers in our team.
+Currently there are four German Way expat co-bloggers on our team – based in Germany and the United States.

 Contact: See our Contact page.